Basic Algorithm Templates

 int son[N][26], cnt[N], idx;

-// Node 0 is both the root node and the null node
+// Node 0 is both the root node and the empty node

-// son[][] stores the children of each node in the tree
+// son[][] stores the child nodes of each node in the tree

-// cnt[] stores the number of words ending in each node
+// cnt[] stores the number of words ending at each node

 // Insert a string